SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The sign outside the SF Railway Museum

-The Railway Museum is open from 10 am to 5 pm from Tuesday - Sunday.
-It is closed on Monday.
+The Railway Museum is open from 12 pm to 5 pm from Tuesday - Saturday.
+It is closed on Sunday and Monday.

-While you are there, ask the attendant if you can see the screen that shows the current location of all of the streetcars.
-On the screen, you will see a little picture of each one moving around the city.
+While you are there, ask the attendant if you can see the screen showing the current location of all the streetcars.
+You will see a little picture of each one moving around the city on the screen.
 It's a small thing, but kind of cool to see.

 Historic Street Cars in SF